jeremyBanks/save/README.md

     -a, --all
             Commit all files in the repository.
 This is the default.

-            The commit will fail if there are no changes.
+            The commit will fail if there are no changes unless `--allow-empty` is set.

     -s, --staged
             Commit only files that have been explicitly staged with `git add`.

             This is like the default behaviour of `git commit`.
-The commit will fail if there are no staged changes.
+The commit will fail if there are no staged changes unless `--allow-empty` is set.

     -e, --empty
             Don't include any file changes in the commit.

             This commit will have the same tree hash as its parent.

+        --allow-empty
+            Create the commit even if it contains no changes

     -n, --dry-run
-            Prepare the commit, but don't actually update any references in Git
+            Prepare the commit, but don't actually update any references in Git.

+            The commit will be written to the Git database, so it is still possible for the user to manually add a reference to it.

     -x, --prefix <PREFIX_HEX>
             The required commit hash or prefix, in hex.